Example: First Hebrew exercise

 Andrews University Greek Placement Exam

-To prepare for this Hebrew test before the start of the semester, it is advisable to refresh your basic knowledge of Hebrew.
-The TOHFL-I and TOHFL-II courses are available for this purpose.
-These courses have been developed in close cooperation with leading institutions (Vrije Universiteit Amsterdam, Evangelical Faculty of Theology Leuven, Protestant Faculty of Theology of the Netherlands, United Bible Society, Andrews University et al).
-The course is free of charge.
-All information about the course can be found here.
+To ensure you are ready for the Hebrew proficiency test at the start of the semester, it is strongly recommended that you refresh your foundational Hebrew skills in advance.
+The TOHFL-I and TOHFL-II courses are excellent resources for this purpose.
+Developed in collaboration with leading institutions—including Vrije Universiteit Amsterdam, the Evangelical Faculty of Theology Leuven, the Protestant Theological University (Netherlands), the United Bible Societies, and Andrews University—these courses are available free of charge.
+Full course details can be found [here].

-The table below provides access to each part of the exam.
+The table below outlines the components of the Hebrew proficiency test.
 Each exam part is hyperlinked (underlined, blue table headers) so that students can begin exam preparations.
+Click on the hyperlink and start exercising with the exam materials.

 |